Scientific Data

 Best use cases: Working with big datasets in array data format.
 Especially useful if the dataset contains spatial or temporal dimensions.
 Archiving or sharing those datasets.

-NetCDF4 is by far the most common format for storing large data from big simulations in physical sciences.
+NetCDF4 is a data format built on top of HDF5, but exposes a simpler API with a more standardised structure.
+NetCDF4 is one of the most used formats for storing large data from big simulations in physical sciences.

 There’s more